yackx/ipgo/content/lists/min-max.md

 ## Min and max

-Finding the maximum of slice is a form of filter, one that yields a single element.
 In order to find the greatest element of a slice, we first initialize `max` as the first element of the slice, as it is our sole candidate when we start.

 ```
 12   34   6   13